VincentVrijburg/WindesheimCalendar/README.md

 # Windesheim-Calendar-API
-Simple API for the Windesheim (University of Applied Sciences) Calendar.
+Simple Web API for the Windesheim (University of Applied Science) Calendar.